scrapinghub/splash/docs/scripting-element-object.rst

 Element Object
 ==============

-Element objects are created by :ref:`splash-select` and :ref:`splash-select-all`.
+Element objects wrap JavaScript DOM nodes.
+They are created whenever some method returns any type of DOM node (Node, Element, HTMLElement, etc).
+For example, :ref:`splash-select` and :ref:`splash-select-all` return element objects.

 .. _splash-element-attributes: